 echo "deb [ arch=amd64 ] https://repo.mongodb.org/apt/ubuntu bionic/mongodb-org/4.0 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-4.0.list

-3. Update the list of repositories
+3. Update the repository list

-4. Install MongoDB using the package manager
+4. Install MongoDB using the package manager.

 apt-get install mongodb-org